Virginia Hunting Laws and Regulations

 Is completion of the Virginia state agency-approved course required in order to buy a license?

 Yes.
-In order to buy a license, Virginia requires that first-time hunters and all hunters 12 through 15 years old must first complete a course approved by the Virginia Department of Game and Inland Fisheries and IHEA-USA.
+In order to buy a license, Virginia requires that first-time hunters and all hunters 12 through 15 years old must first complete a course approved by the Virginia Department of Wildlife Resources and IHEA-USA.

 Hunting education is currently required in several U.S. states and Canadian provinces.